jp-sheehan/squ1d/readme.md

 heating and particle sources.
 More details for each of these sections is given below.
 Note that profiles can be given for many of the parameters according to the parser.
 More details can be found online.
 For the parser the parameter x is used as the axial direction.
+A default example has been provided.

 <a name="running"></a>
 ## 5. Running the code